sara-sabr/ITStrategy/_pages/en/it-picture-long-term.md

 ### Context - IT in the delivery of ESDC services to citizens

+TODO: Include "Ability to respond faster and faster to business change"

+TODO: Include perspectives of Citizen/Service Delivery (link to Citizen doc), Private Sector and ESDC Employees

 Technology is being used to deliver all of ESDC services to citizens, as per the ESDC Service Vision (TODO: link to ESDC Service Vision from SSPB).
 Citizen expectations and the pace of change is growing exponentially, requiring ESDC to continuously improve its services to citizens (TODO: study on the pace of change being the slowest it's ever been, only increasing from now on)

 As such, the relationship between "business" and "IT" has moved from a contacting one, to a partnership one (TODO: link to IT Revolution book - war & peace & IT, or a seat at the table).
 IT is no longer seen as a separate "contracting" organization within a same organization.
 IT is needed by ESDC to fulfil its mandate.
 This means IT shares the accountability with ESDC service lines on their ability to: